 a) set out the University’s statement of values and commitments to address sexual violence;

-b) provide information about supports and services available at the University and in the community and to ensure follow-up once a report is made to the University;
+b) provide information about supports and services available at the University and in the community and to ensure follow-up once a disclosure is made to the University;

 c) provide information about the University’s process for responding to and addressing incidents and complaints of sexual violence; and

-d) meet the University’s obligations under the Ministry of Training, Colleges and Universities Act and the Occupational Health and Safety Act with respect to sexual violence, sexual harassment and workplace sexual harassment.
+d) meet the University’s obligations under the Ministry of Training, Colleges and Universities Act, the Human Rights Code, and the Occupational Health and Safety Act with respect to sexual violence, sexual harassment and workplace sexual harassment.

 2. APPLICATION AND RELATED POLICIES